deltafi/deltafi/deltafi-docs/public/docs/advanced/architecture.md

 ## Database

-DeltaFiles and system configuration are stored in MongoDB.
+DeltaFiles and system configuration are stored in PostgreSQL.
 The DeltaFile collection is updated each time a DeltaFile is created, queued for Action, has an Action completed, or reaches a new stage.

 ## Content Storage